asfadmin/Discovery-MkDocs-Test/markdown-docs/asf_search/BestPractices.en.md

     asf.download_url(url, session=session, path ='./', filename=fileName)

+### S3 URIs
+Some product types (Sentinel-1, BURST, OPERA, and NISAR) have s3 direct access uris.
+When available, they are accessible under
+`ASFProduct.properties['s3Urls']`.

 ### CMR Keywords Search Parameter
 You can also search for granules using `readable_granule_name` via pattern matching.